 Yard Waste Collection: Compost materials are picked up on your regular trash day beginning the first FULL week of April through the second FULL week in December.
 Compost materials should be separated from the garbage by a few feet.
 You may bundle sticks and branches in 4' lengths weighing less than 50 pounds.
 Sticks, branches and vines will also be picked up by GFL if they are in a yard waste bag or can marked with a COMPOST sticker.

-Brush Collection: If you have a large amount of branches due to storm damage, these branches with diameter less than 9", may be laid loose in one direction at the curb.
+Brush collection / Chipping takes place between April 1 and October 30.
+Crews will go out after large storms as well.
+If you have a large amount of branches due to storm damage, these branches with diameter less than 8", may be laid loose in one direction with cut ends at the curb.
 Contact the DPW at 248-437-6914 to request DPW to stop by with the chipper.

-Fall Leaf Collection: The City of South Lyon vacuums leaves for composting from single family residents throughout the City each fall from approximately October 1 to November 30 until the weather no longer permits (generally after the first snow).
+Fall Leaf Collection: The City of South Lyon vacuums leaves for composting from single family residents throughout the City each fall from approximately October 1 to December 1 or until the weather no longer permits (generally after the first snow).
 Residents in single family homes should place un-bagged leaves in the street next to the curb and the City will pick them up.
 Do not place anything other than leaves in the pile.

 Click here for city map